sffc/socketio-file-upload/README.md

     <button id="file_button">Upload File</button>

 Unfortunately, this method does not work in Firefox for security reasons.
 Read the code comments for more information.

+### instance.useText = false

+Defaults to `false`, which transmits files as an octet array.
+This is necessary for binary-type files, like images.

+Set to `true` to transmit files as plain text instead.
+This may save bandwidth if you expect to transmit only text files.

 ### Events